ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	>**Note:** When you create your service model, you can specify the size of the virtual machine (VM) to which to deploy instances of your role, depending on its resource requirements.
 The size of the VM determines the number of CPU cores, the memory capacity, the local file system size allocated to a running instance, and the network throughput.

-1. To configure the storage before deploying the service, open **ServiceConfiguration.cscfg** file located in **MyTodo** service.
+1. To configure the storage before deploying the service, open **ServiceConfiguration.Cloud.cscfg** file located in **MyTodo** service.
 Replace the placeholder labeled \[YOUR\_ACCOUNT\_NAME\] with the **Storage Account Name** that you chose when you configured the storage account in Task 1.
 Make sure to replace both instances of the placeholder, one for the _DataConnectionString_ and the second one for the _Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString_.

 1. Next, replace the placeholder labeled \[YOUR\_ACCOUNT\_KEY\] with the **Primary Access Key** value that you recorded earlier, when you created the storage account in Task 1.
 Again, replace both instances of the placeholder, one for each connection string.